taftouf/NFT-3/README.md

   this functions is for purchase and mint NFTs from the collection.

 ### Getting all tokens owned by a particular account

-that function is returns all IDs owned by a particular holder.

 ### Withdraw balance function